-- When should you yell for help? - What information might you tell your teacher or police officer about what happened? - Sometimes help can take a little while to reach you.
+- When should you yell for help? - What kind of information might you tell your teacher or police officer about what happened? - Sometimes help can take a little while to reach you.
 How should you act while you're waiting for help to arrive?
 (Stay calm) - Why is staying calm important, even in scary emergencies?
 What are some ways we can stay calm?

-7. HELP IS ON THE WAY (Pages 12-13). (write on board: Police Help Us)
+7. HELP IS ON THE WAY (Pages 12-13)